 No, residents and businesses can opt out without penalty during a 30-day opt-out period.
 Opt-out notices will be provided via USPS mail prior to the program commencing.
 Simply return the opt-out notice within 30 days and your account(s) will not be included.
 Participating account holders may leave the program at any time without penalty.

 Residents and businesses who are enrolled in the program may terminate their participation at any time without any early termination or exit fees.
-Similarly, you may return to the program at the original rate for the duration of the contract term at any time.
+You can return to the program, but are not guaranteed the original contract rate.

 Residents and commercial accounts that are enrolled in the program may terminate their participation in the program at any time without any early termination or exit fees.
-They may also re-enroll in the program at a later date with no associated re-enrollment fees at the rates scheduled under the original program terms.
+They may also re-enroll in the program at a later date with no associated re-enrollment fees, but are not guaranteed the original contract rate.
 The aggregation program rate will be reflected on the following month’s utility bill.
 Because switching suppliers requires at least two days to process by National Grid, you are encouraged to re-enroll in the program at least five business days prior to the meter read date indicated on your utility bill in order to ensure re-enrollment occurs on a timely basis.

 Third party suppliers are currently very active within the Commonwealth.
 This is due to the recent significant increases in electricity rates for all utilities within Massachusetts.
 We strongly advise any account holder to read the complete contract fine print and have a clear understanding of any termination penalties, along with rate details, before agreeing to purchase electricity from a third party supplier.